larshasstdas/Magnetic-Keyholder/README.md

 ## Printing

 STL files are ready to slice, no CAD software needed.
+Or go to https://www.printables.com/model/1752212-magnetic-keyholder, i have listed the files there as well.

 ---